The United World Awakening

 Further, the UWA will promote education that does not only prepare our children to become cogs in the industrial machine but also teaches morality as agreed by the UWA: thus the UWA itself could well become a core subject.

-a republic than a democracy because it will enable morals to be agreed at
+more like a republic than a democracy because it will enable morals to be agreed

-(i.e. personal moral codes) and will be regarded as
+ethics (i.e. personal moral codes) and will be regarded as guidelines rather

-guidelines rather than rules because there are always some circumstances which a
+than rules because there are always some circumstances which a particular rule,

-A detailed description of the website design will be published before the end of 2016, by which time this page will at least have been broken down into multiple pages so as to encourage people other than the intelligentsia to actually read it ;-) Please send any comments &/or suggestions regarding UWA design to Design@UWA.Org
+A detailed description of the website design will be published before the end of 2018 (the author of the DS hopes to first finish and get a book published, the proceeds from which he hopes will help fund full development of the UWA website), by which time this page will at least have been broken down into multiple pages so as to encourage people other than the intelligentsia to actually read it ;-) Please send any comments &/or suggestions regarding UWA design to Design@UWA.Org

 Our Morals Starter Set